syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Overview.md

 * It allows user to drag symbols onto diagrams
 * It supports multiple symbol palettes at a time
 * It has a user interface similar to Microsoft Outlook bar
-* It is implemented based on the Syncfusion GroupBar and GroupView controls
+* It is implemented based on the Syncfusion® GroupBar and GroupView controls

 #### User Guide Organization